percipioglobal/craft/README.md

 Obviously change these to whatever you like as needed.

-Build the production assets by typing make build to build the critical CSS, fonts, and other production assets.
+Build the production assets by typing `make build` to build the critical CSS, fonts, and other production assets.
 They will appear in `cms/web/dist/` (just double-click on the `report-legacy.html` and `report-modern.html` files to view them).

 **Important:** To find the correct credentials for `LOCAL_DB_CONTAINER` run `docker-compose up` and once the docker container is running, use the command `docker container ls` to find the correct name of the container.
-If your project is called `test` the container will be somewhere along the lines of `test_mariadb` or `test_mysql`.
+If your project is called `test` the container will be somewhere along the lines of `test_mysql_1`.
 That's the value you do have to enter.

-**N.B.:** Without authorization & credentials (which are private), the `./docker_pull_db.sh` will not work.
-It's provided here for instructional purposes
+**N.B.:** Without authorization & credentials (which are private), the `make pulldb` will not work (it just runs `scripts/docker_pull_db.sh`).
+It's provided here for instructional purposes.

 ## Makefile Project Commands